pollenjp/cdk-ansible/README.md

 ## What can cdk-ansible do?

-Full example project can see in [cdk-ansible-examples](https://github.com/pollenjp/cdk-ansible-examples)'s cli-init directory.
+Full example project can see in [cdk-ansible-examples](https://github.com/pollenjp/cdk-ansible-examples) and support [cargo-generate](https://github.com/cargo-generate/cargo-generate).

 ### Define Plays